Charged Hong Kong: Events

-On 14 June 2015, the charity joined the Electric Vehicle Fiesta 2015 event organised by The Hong Kong Automotive Association and AutoSportsHK held at Lam Tsuen Wishing Tree site in the New Territories and showcased members' electric vehicles at its booth.
+On 14 June 2015, the charity joined the Electric Vehicle Fiesta 2015 event organized by The Hong Kong Automotive Association and AutoSportsHK held at Lam Tsuen Wishing Tree site in the New Territories and showcased members' electric vehicles at its booth.

 Electric Vehicle Advocacy on Media

 On 29 May 2015, Charged Hong Kong vice-chairman Edwin Lee appeared on local Hong Kong newspaper Apple Daily describing the performance and environmental-friendliness of his Tesla Model S.

 On 29 July 2015, Charged Hong Kong chairman Mark Webb-Johnson appeared in a video interview by Reuters to advocate for electric vehicles in the city.
 Charged Hong Kong website as well as its non-profit project Best Tesla Model S-friendly Car Park Map were featured in the video.

 On 26 October 2015, Charged Hong Kong's Tesla Owners Group Representative Locky Law performed a videoed demonstration of Autopilot features of Tesla Model S in Hong Kong on South China Morning Post.

-On 26 November 2015, Charged Hong Kong Secretary Sony Wong and chairman Mark Webb-Johnson appeared in an article by Quartz sharing their views on the importance of EV tax waiver to the sales of EV in Hong Kong as well as the driving behaviour of the city's EV owners.
+On 26 November 2015, Charged Hong Kong Secretary Sony Wong and chairman Mark Webb-Johnson appeared in an article by Quartz sharing their views on the importance of EV tax waiver to the sales of EV in Hong Kong as well as the driving behavior of the city's EV owners.

-On 30 November 2015, Charged Hong Kong Member Kristy Lau appeared on local television TVB's programme titled 時事多面睇 A Closer Look and talked about the benefits of owning electric vehicles.
+On 30 November 2015, Charged Hong Kong Member Kristy Lau appeared on local television TVB's program titled 時事多面睇 A Closer Look and talked about the benefits of owning electric vehicles.

-On 12 December 2015, Charged Hong Kong Secretary Kåre Core Lohse appears on Cathay Pacific employee magazine (November 2015 issue) following a test-drive event he organised at the company in support of Drive Electric Week.
+On 12 December 2015, Charged Hong Kong Secretary Kåre Core Lohse appears on Cathay Pacific employee magazine (November 2015 issue) following a test-drive event he organized at the company in support of Drive Electric Week.
 His interview is made available in both English and Chinese on the charity's Facebook page.